 Show me a person who is burdened with fear, and I will show you a person who has stopped dreaming, who has cast aside their hope.

 Over these last 3 years, I have walked with my head down, depressed, struggling just to find the motivation to get out of bed so that I could go back to bed 15 hours later.
 I was a zombie.
-I was a hopeless, dreamless, self-absorbed, fearful, angry, sad-sack of a man.
+I was a hopeless, dreamless, self-absorbed, fearful, angry, sad-sack of a man (this may be a bit of an over-exaggeration, but depression and fear are distant from the dreamer).

 Thank God that the dreamer didn’t die.
 The glow of hope sparked and began to ignite into a flame.
 Hope began to swell, and for the first time in a very long time, I began to dream again.